You will see Editor Preferences dialog when you want to add or edit editor from Editors page of Preferences dialog.

 The External editor opens each file in separate window (process) checkbox disables special behavior needed to support editors that open multiple files in one window.

 The Force text transfer mode for files edited in external editor checkbox forces text transfer mode for transfers to/from external editor.
 When unchecked the configured transfer mode will be used (binary by default).
 You typically need to use the option only when the server does not support format of text files used by the server.
 Most modern text editors support all common formats of text file.
-Notable exception is Windows Notepad.
+A notable exception is Windows Notepad until until Windows 10 1809.
 Learn more about editing binary files in an external editor.
 Note that text mode is always forced for an internal editor.

 Options for internal editor are global (configured on Internal Editor page of Preferences dialog).